Jacki Weaver: 2010–present

 In 2010, Weaver starred in the Melbourne-set crime thriller Animal Kingdom playing a gang family matriarch.
-Her performance received praise from film critics and earned her an Academy Award nomination as well as winning the Australian Film Institute Award, the National Board of Review, Los Angeles Film Critics Association Award and a Satellite Award.
+Her performance received praise from film critics and earned her Critics' Choice, Golden Globe Award, and Academy Award nominations as well as winning the Australian Film Institute Award, the National Board of Review, the Los Angeles Film Critics Association Award, and a Satellite Award.

 Weaver made her Hollywood debut with the 2012 comedy The Five-Year Engagement, alongside Emily Blunt and Jason Segel, and starred in Park Chan-Wook's English-language debut, Stoker, alongside fellow Australian actors Nicole Kidman and Mia Wasikowska, and British actor Matthew Goode.
-In 2012, Weaver was again nominated for an Academy Award for her role opposite Robert De Niro in the comedy-drama film Silver Linings Playbook.
+In 2012, Weaver received Actor Award, Critics' Choice, and Academy Award nominations for her role as a supportive mother in the comedy-drama film Silver Linings Playbook.

 Weaver played Marguerite Oswald in the 2013 historical drama film Parkland and same year starred in the supernatural horror film Haunt.
 She made her American television debut guest-starring as a Rebel Wilson' character mother in her short-lived comedy series Super Fun Night.
 In 2014, she starred in the adaptation of Richard Alfieri's play Six Dance Lessons in Six Weeks opposite Gena Rowlands, Marjane Satrapi's comedy-horror The Voices, and the romantic comedy Magic in the Moonlight written and directed by Woody Allen.
 She returned to Australia appearing in Last Cab to Darwin (2015) and Goldstone (2016) receiving Australian Film Critics Association for Best Supporting Actress.
 Her other notable film credits including Equals (2015), The Polka King (2017), Life of the Party (2018), Bird Box (2018) and Widows (2018).
 She starred alongside Diane Keaton, Pam Grier and Rhea Perlman in the 2019 comedy film Poms (2019).
 The following year, she played the leading role in the comedy-drama film Stage Mother.
 Also that year, she starred in The Grudge, a remake of the 2004 supernatural horror film, and the Australian drama Penguin Bloom starring Naomi Watts.
 In 2022, she played Mark Wahlberg' mother in the biographical drama film Father Stu.

 On American television, Weaver starred in the 2015 Fox limited series Gracepoint and the Starz comedy series, Blunt Talk (2015–16) opposite Patrick Stewart.
 She returned to Australia with starring role in the Fox Showcase political thriller Secret City (2016–19), and Stan science fiction series Bloom (2019–20).
 In 2019, she starred in the Epix thriller Perpetual Grace, LTD (2019) and in 2021 she began appearing in the recurring role as Caroline Warner in the Paramount Network neo-Western series, Yellowstone.